 Literature: Ханенко 1907: 43, Tab.
 XXXVI; Каргер 1958: 200, Tab.
 XXVI; Кирпичников 1971: 24, Рис.
 24a.“

 If we are to summarize what we can learn from the literature, then we can say that the mask fragment was found in the area of Church of the Tithes probably at the end of the 19th century.
 It is very likely that it comes from a destroyed grave.
 Church of the Tithes (or Church of the Dormition of the Virgin) was the first stone church in Kievan Rus built on the initiative of Prince Vladimir in 986–996, which would correspond with the object’s datation as it could have been made in the 10th century (analogies are dated to the 2nd half of this century).
+If the object came from the adjacent burial ground, it can be dated to 997–1025 (Androščuk et al. 1996: 46).
 According to the authors this mask pertains to the Scandinavian helmet type.
 The iron base with 126 × 116 mm is decorated by “inlay” or “plating” silver and gold.
 The periphery lines are made of twisted wire.
 The overall weight today is 24 grams.
 Opinions about the mask’s correct placement are not unambiguous as evidenced by diverse ways of placement at the exhibitions.
 The fragment has been deposited in Chanenko’s collection for a long time and today the helmet is exhibited in the National Museum of the History of Ukraine under inventory denomination ДРА 1065.

 As implied in the previous chapter, there are two different theories about how the mask was placed on the helmet.
 It could be placed in the way that the arches represented eyebrows or the other way round, where the arcs would represent spectacles.
 Both the theories have its upholders and there is never a definite verdict.
 Let us recapitulate both of these options.